 But what is the Indian dream?
 Is there such a thing, or is it just to migrate to Western countries and the East (Middle East and now Singapore, Hong Kong, and even China); where millions of Indians have already fled to as economic refugees away from their homes and families?
 Those who leave are all skilled workers, because it is only the skilled that tend to get accepted in these countries.
 Many of these are our best and brightest; whose exodus is a net loss for India as a whole.

 They are leaving because India’s economy simply cannot create enough well-paying jobs.
 Over twelve million young people enter the workforce every year, but the net jobs created number in the hundreds of thousands.
 This does not bode well for India’s future.
 With tens of millions of unemployed youth, this is bound to result in a severe backlash in the form of crime, terrorism, religious extremism, caste extremism, and widespread civil unrest.
 India is already a humanitarian disaster, with living standards among the lowest in the world.
+If Africa were a country, it would be on per capita basis richer than India.
 The whole country is a mess, with most Indians living in conditions little better than insects, and the poor 90% basically serving the 10% upper middle-class and rich elite as menial servants.

 India is a sorry miserable failure as a country.
 It is the world’s greatest tragic waste of human potential.
 As Lee Kuan Yew put it, India is “a land of unfulfilled greatness, with its potential lain fallow and under-used.”
 Indeed by all benchmarks, India is independent but definitely not free.